 Safe Bike Routes

 A big part of staying safe is in choosing your route wisely.
 The City of Chico maintains and publishes an excellent bike route map, and it's free!
-Get your copy at any local bike shop, city hall, or come on down to our office at 125 W 3rd St (map), upstairs from Made in Chico and Powell's Candy, and pick one up today!
+Get your copy at any local bike shop, city hall, or come on down to our office at 125 W 3rd St Suite 210 (map), upstairs between Made in Chico and Sweet Chico, and pick one up today!
 Or click on the map below to download your own PDF version.